Mary Berry's Yorkshire pudding recipe is foolproof. She's been making them to serve with Sunday lunches for many years.

 Measure a teaspoon of oil into each hole of a 12-bun tray, or a tablespoonful into each hole of a 4-hole tin, or 3 tablespoons into a roasting tin.
 Transfer to the oven for 5 minutes, or until the oil is piping hot.

 Carefully remove from the oven and pour the batter equally between the holes or the tin.
 Return the batter quickly to the oven and cook for 20–25 minutes (35 if making the Yorkshire pudding in the roasting tin), or until golden-brown and well-risen.
+Serve immediately.

-The puddings can be made completely ahead and reheated in a hot oven for about eight minutes.
+The Yorkshire puddings can be made completely ahead and reheated in a hot oven for about eight minutes.
 The batter can be made up to two hours ahead.
 The cooked puddings can be frozen and cooked from frozen in a preheated oven for about 10 minutes.
 It is very important to get the oil piping hot.
 As soon as the batter is poured in it will set and start to cook giving you crisp well-risen puds.